Relative uniform convergence and Archimedean property in pre-ordered vector spaces and abelian groups: ru-Closedness of the positive wedge vs the Archi medean property

 It is proved in \cite[Theorem 4.2]{LM-1967} that every lattice homomorphism between vector lattices is continuous in the ru-topology.
-Indeed, it is true for arbitrary positive operators between POVSs, and if additionally the positive wedge in the co-domain is majorizing, it is also true for every order bounded operator.
+Indeed, it is true for an arbitrary positive linear operator between POVSs and, if additionally the positive wedge in the co-domain is generating, it is also true for every order bounded linear operator.